Since the 1950s, many so-called health gurus claimed that saturated fat is bad for us.

-However, recent studies have found no link between saturated fat intake and heart disease.
+However, recent studies have found conclusively that there’s absolutely no link between saturated fat intake and heart disease.

-In this article, i will share 10 reasons (that dietitians choose to ignore) why saturated fat is not the enemy and reasons not to fear it.
+In this article, I will share just the top 10 reasons (that dietitians choose to ignore) why you shouldn’t fear saturated fat.

 1. Heart Disease Is NOT Caused By Saturated Fat